uleadapp/vps/README.md

-# Phore Masternode VPS Installation
+# ULEAD One-Click Masternode VPS Installation

 This masternode installation script vastly simplifies the setup of a ULEAD masternode running on a virtual private server (VPS), and it also adds a number of other powerful features, including: